Your Guide to Stress Leave in Ontario

 4. Right To Combine Sick/Stress Leave With Other Leaves

-If you are sick or stressed because of a situation for which you are entitled to another type of leave under the ESA, you can add together two (or more) if you need more time off.
+If you are sick or stressed due to a situation covered by the ESA, you can combine multiple types of leave if you need more time off.
 Examples of other leaves workers are legally allowed in Ontario include:

 • Bereavement Leave